A Complete Guide To Mardi Himal Trek

 Please note that the list above is fundamental.
 Please check my article on Nepal Trekking Gear List for a fully comprehensive list.

 Guided vs. independent trek

 Mardi Himal Trek can be done with or without a guide.
-It really depends on you and how much experience you have in high-altitude trekking.
+It depends on you and how much experience you have in high-altitude trekking.

-If you decide to do the trek solo, then, you need to prepare well to complete the trek.
-The Mardi Himal Trail is well marked with white and blue strips and you can see the signs point in the direction.
-So, there is very little chance to get lost on the trail.
+If you decide to do the trek solo, you need to prepare well to complete the trek.
+The Mardi Himal Trail is well marked with white and blue stripes, and you can see the signs point in the direction.
+So, there is very little chance of getting lost on the trail.
 Also, finding accommodation is not that tough as there are many teahouses along the trail.
-You just need to get to the teahouse and ask for the room and the food.
+You need to get to the teahouse and ask for the room and the food.

-In case, you are an inexperienced hiker, then this trek might be quite challenging; high altitude, unpredictable weather, steep ascends and descends so it is highly recommended to join on a tour.
-You can find many trekking tours from Kathmandu to Mardi Himal that include accommodation, transport, permits, guides, full board, etc. It’s a great option if you want a stress-free hiking holiday.
+If you are an inexperienced hiker, this trek might be challenging; high altitude, unpredictable weather, and steep ascend and descends, so it is highly recommended to join on tour.
+You can find many trekking tours from Kathmandu to Mardi Himal, including accommodation, transport, permits, guides, entire board, etc. It’s a great option if you want a stress-free hiking holiday.

-However, if you don’t want to trek with a group then, you can easily hire guides or porter for the trek.
-Guides usually charge around US$25 per day including their food and accommodation.
-You can share the guide with tow or more people as well.
-While the porters charge US$20 per day including their food and accommodation.
-Porters carry up to 25kg if you don’t pack too much you can hire one porter for two trekkers.
+However, if you don’t want to trek with a group, then you can easily hire guides or porter for the trek.
+Guides usually charge around US$25 per day, including their food and accommodation.
+You can share the guide with two or more people as well.
+At the same time, the porters charge US$20 per day, including their food and accommodation.
+Porters carry up to 25kg.
+You can hire one porter for two trekkers if you don’t pack too much.

 Some Tips for Mardi Himal Trek

-- Packing properly for the trek is very crucial.
+- Packing correctly for the trek is very crucial.
 Thus, pack appropriate gear and equipment according to the trekking season you are trekking in.

-- If you are trekking during the monsoon season then make sure to pack your rain gear.
-Pack rain jackets, good-quality trekking boots with sturdy soles, waterproof socks, and trekking pants.
+- If you are trekking during the monsoon season, pack your rain gear: Pack rain jackets, good-quality trekking boots with sturdy soles, waterproof socks, and trekking pants.